SEO for Authors Complete Guide (Steps, Examples, Illustrations)

 How Can Good SEO Help Your Visibility As An Author?

 The most obvious answer is if people search for your name as an author, they find your website at the top of the search results (or at least very near the top).
-This way you can control how people perceive your author brand, and get them onto your site to follow you and subscribe to your mailing list.
+This way you can control how people perceive your author brand, and get them onto your site to follow you and subscribe to your author newsletter.

 But coming up top for your name or “your name author” in Google is far from the only benefit.